What will the future of central banking look like?

 Venue: Sammy Ofer Centre, LBS

-This event will be hosted by London Business School’s AQR Asset Management Institute.
+This event was hosted by London Business School’s AQR Asset Management Institute.

 Central Banks emerged from the Great Recession with increased power and responsibility, and a renewed emphasis on financial stability.